Proxy Help Page

-Logging in via the BCTC EZProxy is only necessary if you are an off-campus user.
-If you use library resources from an on-campus computer, your computer is identified as being on the BCTC college network and you can access the resources directly without having to log in to the BCTC EZProxy.
+Logging in is only necessary if you are an off-campus user.
+If you use library resources from an on-campus computer, your computer is identified as being on the BCTC college network and you can access the resources directly without having to log in.

 Need additional help?
 Consult our troubleshooting section, below:

-Or, you may add the proxy server address as a "trusted site" to your firewall software's list of trusted sites.
+You may need to add the proxy server address as a "trusted site" to your home computer firewall software's list of trusted sites.